2025–26 Eredivisie (women)

-The 2025–26 season is the 16th iteration of the Eredivisie, the top national women's football league in the Netherlands.
-The season started on 6 September 2025 and ends on 22 May 2026.
-This season, the three bottom-finishing teams will be relegated to the Vrouwen Eerste Divisie.
+The 2025–26 Vrouwen Eredivisie, known as the 2025–26 Eurojackpot Vrouwen Eredivisie for sponsorship reasons, was the 16th season of the Vrouwen Eredivisie, the top division of women's football in the Netherlands.
+The season started on 6 September 2025 and ended on 22 May 2026.

-FC Twente entered the season as the two-time defending champion and also won the KNVB Women's Super Cup immediately before the start of the season.
-Twente, PSV, and Ajax are also competing in European club competitions during the season.
+Twente Enschede entered the season as the two-time defending champions.
+PSV Eindhoven were crowned champions, having won their first ever title in the club's history.
+It was also the first time a club other than Ajax Amsterdam or Twente had won the title since ADO Den Haag did so in 2011–12.

+Hera United, Excelsior Rotterdam and NAC Breda were relegated to the Vrouwen Eerste Divisie.

 Format

 The 12 teams in the league play in a double round-robin format: each team plays all other teams twice over 22 rounds, once at home and once away.

 Teams

 Twelve teams are competing in the 2025–26 season.
-New to the league this season are NAC Breda, which was promoted from the Vrouwen Eerste Divisie, and Hera United, which assumed the license from Telstar.
+New to the league this season are NAC Breda, which was promoted from the Vrouwen Eerste Divisie, and Hera United, which assumed the license from Telstar and many of its players.